Ssealevel/Codes_TOI-1608_2336_2521/README.md

 ## Plot inflation

-The codes to fit the correlation between the flux and the radius for brown dwarfs and for low-mass stars and plot the Figure 12 and 13 are in the folder "Plot_inflation".
+The codes to fit the correlation between the flux and the radius for brown dwarfs and for low-mass stars and plot the Figure 12 and 13 are in the folder "Plot_BD_inflation".
 The planet list "PS_2022.05.29_05.24.22.csv" used in these codes is from [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
-The object list used in this folder does **NOT** include the targets of our paper.
+The BD and low mass star list used in this folder does **NOT** include the targets of our paper.

 ## Plot model

-The codes to plot the Figure 11 are in the folder "Plot_model".
+The codes to plot the Figure 11 are in the folder "Plot_BD_model".
 The "*Gyr.txt" files in this folder is modified from the files provided by [Baraffe et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/abstract).
 The folder "phillips2020" is from [Phillips et al. (2020b)](https://ui.adsabs.harvard.edu/abs/2020A%26A...637A..38P/abstract).
-The object list used in this folder does **NOT** include the targets of our paper.
+The BD and low mass star list used in this folder does **NOT** include the targets of our paper.

 ## Plot eccentricity

-The codes to plot the Figure 14 are in the folder "Plot_e".
+The codes to plot the Figure 14 are in the folder "Plot_BD_e".
-The object list used in this folder does **NOT** include the targets of our paper.
+The BD and low mass star list used in this folder does **NOT** include the targets of our paper.